Almost 4,000 years ago, King Hammurabi of Babylon, Mesopotamia, laid out one of the first sets of laws.

 The Code illustrates the efficacy of using self-preservation as an incentive.
 We feel safer in airplanes that are flown by a person and not by a machine because, in part, we believe that pilots want to protect their own lives along with ours.

 When we lack an incentive to protect ourselves, we are far more likely to risk the safety of other people.
 This is why bankers are willing to harm their customers if it means the bankers get substantial bonuses.
-And why male doctors prescribed contraceptive pills to millions of female patients in the 1960s, without informing them of the risks (which were high at the time).
 This is why companies that market harmful products, such as fast food and tobacco, are content to play down the risks.
 Or why the British initiative to reduce the population of Indian cobras by compensating those who caught the snakes had the opposite effect.
 Or why Wells Fargo employees opened millions of fake accounts to reach sales targets.

 Incentives backfire when there are no negative consequences for those who exploit them.
 External incentives are based on extrinsic motivation, which easily goes awry.